monstec/produck-wordpress-plugin/resources/static/readme.txt

 = How to share a Quack with my community? =
 On your webpage, a share button is attached to each Quack.
 On click, a popup will open and show several options to share the Quack i.e. on facebook, twitter or via email.
 = Got a question =
-Contact us via https://produck.de?cid=53.
-You can also find further FAQ under https://produck.de/faq.html.
+Contact us via https://www.produck.de?cid=53.
+You can also find further FAQ under https://www.produck.de/faq.html.

 == Changelog ==
+# Version 1.1.0 #
+improved authentication for quacks (introduced quack token)
 # Version 1.0.0 #
 first release